 The second term is not vague, it’s vivid.
 That’s the difference.

+It’s also worth pointing out that what we say and what people hear are often two different things.
+But it’s our responsibility to ensure people hear what we say.
 In the words of Peggy Noonan, a journalist at the Wall Street Journal and Ronald Reagan’s former speech writer…

 Most of the important things you will ever say or hear in your life are composed of simple, good, sturdy words.
 “I love you.”
 “It’s over.”
 “It’s a boy.”
 “He’s dead.”
 These are the words of big events.
 Because they are big you speak with utter and unconscious concentration as you communicate them.

 Clear writing matters.
 Use common words to say uncommon things.
 Simple, good, sturdy words.
 Real words with concrete meanings that can’t be misunderstood.